 Most of these skills can be accomplished at some point while a child is two (24-35 months old), but every child develops at their own pace.
 This article is not intended to skew your mind into thinking that your child MUST know these concepts.

-However, if you are looking for activities to do with your child, ways to engage their mind, or knowledge to teach them, these are some great tips.
+However, if you are looking for learning activities to do with your child, ways to engage their mind, or knowledge to teach them, these are some great tips.
 Your child is NOT behind if they can’t adequately do all of these things, but if you are concerned, please speak to your pediatrician.

 Have fun teaching your two-year-old and enjoy watching them blossom this year.
 They’ll be growing and developing before your eyes so don’t blink!
-Here are some more great activity ideas to do with your 2 year old.
+Here are some more great learning activity ideas to do with your 2 year old.